 Eating a diet high in fiber can help your body maintain a healthy blood pressure, and cholesterol levels.
 According to the USDA National Nutrient Database, 100 g of fortified oats has 10 g of fiber, as well as 352 mg of calcium and 359 g of potassium.
 In some studies, both calcium and potassium have helped decrease blood pressure.
 Oatmeal high in a fiber called soluble fiber.
 Soluble fiber is unique in that it dissolves in water, as opposed to insoluble fiber, which absorbs water.
 Research shows that replacing refined carbohydrates with insoluble and soluble fiber helps reduce blood pressure.

-- Q How do blueberries affect blood pressure?
+- Q How do vasodilators control high blood pressure?

-- Q How can I reduce high blood pressure?
+- Q How do medications treat primary high blood pressure?

-- Q How do beta-blockers work to treat high blood pressure (BP)?
+- Q How can I treat my high blood pressure without taking a drug?